ARMmbed/mbed-os-5-docs/docs/api/bluetooth/GattServer.md

 #### Attribute Protocol Maximum Transmission Unit (ATT_MTU)

-ATT_MTU is the maximum size of the attribute protocol packet.
-Operation on attributes too large to fit into a single packet will be split across multiple operations.
+`ATT_MTU` is the maximum size of the attribute protocol packet.
+Operation on attributes too large to fit into a single packet are split across multiple operations.

-This is independent of the Data Length which controls the over-the-air packet payload size (which is dealt with in the GAP).
-An L2CAP packet containing the attribute protocol packet will be fragmented over many such packets if required.
+This is independent of the data length, which controls the over-the-air packet payload size (which the GAP handles).
+An L2CAP packet containing the attribute protocol packet is fragmented over many packets if required.

-Only `GattClient` can trigger the exchange of ATT_MTU between client and server.
-If an exchange happens the biggest value possible across both devices will be used.
+Only `GattClient` can trigger the exchange of `ATT_MTU` between client and server.
+If an exchange happens, the biggest value possible across both devices will be used.

-ATT_MTU is at least 23 octets by default.
-If a larger size is negotiated the user application will be informed through the `onAttMtuChange` function called in the `GattServer::EventHandler` (`GattClient::EventHandler` will also be informed).
+`ATT_MTU` is at least 23 octets by default.
+If a larger size is negotiated, the user application will be informed through the `onAttMtuChange` function called in the `GattServer::EventHandler`. (`GattClient::EventHandler` is also informed.)

 #### Events